yoyomo/chat-challenge/README.md

 # Acai Technical Challenge

-This technical challenge is part of the interview process for a Software Engineering position at [Acai Travel](https://acaitravel.com).
+This technical challenge is part of the interview process for a Software Engineer position at [Acai Travel](https://acaitravel.com).
 If you weren't sent here by one of our engineers, you can [get started here](https://www.acaitravel.com/about/careers).

 We know you're eager to get to the code, but please read the instructions carefully before you begin.